Updated: September, 2021

-Dogs on leash are welcome on all the parks trails, but the Petrified Forest is well-known for its fossil deposits.
+Dogs on leash are welcome on all the parks trails, road, and in official wilderness areas.
+But be aware that the Petrified Forest is well-known for its fossil deposits.
 So don’t let your pooch gnaw on any bones he finds!

 Skyline Drive may be the most famous attraction at pet friendly Shenandoah National Park in Virginia.
 But you’ll definitely want to stop the car and get out for hike!

-Of the more than 500 miles of trails in the park, only 20 miles are off-limits to dogs because of rock climbs or difficult passages.
-The stunning views, peaceful wilderness, and cascading waterfalls are all accessible to your pup.
+Of the more than 500 miles of trails in the park (including the pet friendly Appalachian Trail), only 20 miles are off-limits to dogs because of rock climbs or difficult passages.
+Not only that, dogs are allowed in all campgrounds, pullouts, and picnic areas.
+The stunning views, peaceful wilderness, and cascading waterfalls are all accessible to you and your pup.
 It’s the picture of serenity, just 75 miles from Washington, DC!